-My topic was right there in black and white.
+My narrow topic was right there in black and white.

 Jon Morrow pointed out that trying to create a blog with depression as a niche was a losing idea because it is too hard to market directly to people who are depressed.

-The only way it would have worked was as a side project for a mental health professional, and I had no interest in getting a degree as a therapist.
+The only way it would have worked was as a side project for a mental health professional, or geared toward family members who wanted to help, and I had no interest in getting a degree as a therapist.

 No one who is depressed wants to read about depression.
 If you are depressed, you may not even have the energy to go looking for answers.
 You are not feeling well enough to do much.

 I hated Jon Morrow for pointing this out.
 But I knew he was right.